kubevirt/user-guide/docs/virtual_machines/disks_and_volumes.md

 ### Disk device cache

-KubeVirt supports `none` and `writethrough` KVM/QEMU cache modes.
+KubeVirt supports `none`, `writeback`, and `writethrough` KVM/QEMU cache modes.

 -   `none` I/O from the guest is not cached on the host.
 Use this option for guests with large I/O requirements.
 This option is generally the best choice.

+-   `writeback` I/O from the guest is cached on the host and written through to the physical media when the guest OS issues a flush.

--   `writethrough` I/O from the guest is cached on the host but written through to the physical medium.
+-   `writethrough` I/O from the guest is cached on the host but must be written through to the physical medium before the write operation completes.

 > **Important:** `none` cache mode is set as default if the file system
 > supports direct I/O, otherwise, `writethrough` is used.